-Over the course of the two-week-long trial in September and October, prosecutors argued that Osborn drunkenly shot her husband three times while he slept in a bed at the couple’s Dublin home on July 18, 2018.
+Over the course of the two-week long trial, prosecutors have argued that Osborn drunkenly shot her husband three times while he slept in bed at the couple’s Dublin home on July 18, 2018.
 Defense attorneys, however, contend that there’s not enough evidence linking Osborn to the crime.

 Jurors heard from 15 witnesses during the course of the trial, some of whom presented text messages as evidence of Dr. Christopher Osborn’s alleged infidelity and spoke of the nature of the Osborns’ relationship.